buildbot/buildbot/master/docs/relnotes/index.rst

   authentication for GitHub instances that do not allow anonymous access
 - Added support for renderable builder locks.
 Previously only steps could have renderable locks.
+- Added flag to Docker Latent Worker to always pull images

 Buildbot ``0.9.12.post1`` ( ``2017-10-10`` )